risawitama/verbose-potato/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## Waking up this morning was an eye-opening experience.